jvenncpe/2023.11_Decoding_Patient_Health_Binary_Prediction_Analysis/README.md

 <p align="center">
 <img src="https://github.com/jvenncpe/2023.11-Decoding-Patient-Health-Binary-Prediction-Analysis/assets/35190918/dfa647b9-2c2b-48e2-b344-4c79dcdd1301")/></p>

-Each row in the dataset represents a unique patient with different attributes recordeds, potentially in the context of medical diagnostics.
-The "Failure.binary" column indicates a binary classification for immediate medical attention.
+In the dataset, every row signifies a distinct patient, each with a set of various recorded attributes.
+These attributes pertain to medical diagnostics, capturing diverse information about a patient's health.
+The column labeled "Failure.binary" serves as a binary classification, potentially signaling the need for immediate medical attention based on certain criteria or indicators within the dataset.

 ## Criteria